Sufficient conditions for Strassen's additivity conjecture: Further bounds for Waring rank

-\begin{remark} The catalecticant bound is the special case where $W$ is an arbitrary non-linear affine hyperplane, $\dim W = \dim \Derivs(F)_a - 1$, and $\minrank(W) \geq 1$.
+\begin{remark} The catalecticant bound is the special case where $W$ is an arbitrary non-linear affine hyperplane, so $\dim W$ is equal to $\dim \Derivs(F)_a - 1$, and $\minrank(W) \geq 1$.
 In particular, when equality holds in the catalecticant bound then equality holds in the bound of Theorem~\ref{thm: cgv}. \end{remark}

 Here are some examples where equality holds in the bound of Theorem~\ref{thm: cgv} but not in the catalecticant bound.
 The first example is due to Carlini--Guo--Ventura and was in fact the motivating example for the development of their bound.